debbie-liknes/ChaiEngine/README.md

 ## 💡 Why Chai?

-I built Chai as a way to learn by doing—by reimagining what a game engine could look like if it were designed around experimentation, not constraints.
-Chai helps me grow as a programmer, deepen my graphics knowledge, and explore gameplay mechanics that don’t fit neatly into existing engines.
+I'm building Chai as a way to learn by doing and reimagining what a game engine could look like if it were designed around experimentation, not constraints.
+Chai helps me grow as a programmer, deepen my graphics knowledge, and explore gameplay mechanics that don't fit neatly into existing engines.

 ---